|ABOUT ROGER GREENAWAY | REVIEWING SKILLS TRAINING | MISSION STATEMENT | DEFINITIONS | CONTACT DETAILS | CLIENTS & COSTS

 In 1993, with the publication of my second handbook about reviewing Playback: A Guide to Reviewing Activities (for the Duke of Edinburgh's Award), I decided to make reviewing skills training my main specialism.
 I have been training trainers, educators and facilitators ever since - in the fields of youth and adult training and education.
 (See my client list.)

 What I provide and where ...I have worked in 36 countries as well as throughout my home country (the UK) to provide training and consultancy in reviewing and related skills.
 There seems to be no limit to the kinds of environment (indoors or outdoors) in which people want to develop reviewing and facilitation skills.
 I enjoy the challenge of developing new ways to adapt and apply these skills in new situations.

-I have provided training in reviewing skills in Alaska, Australia, Belgium, Canada, Chile, China, Denmark, Finland, Germany, Hong Kong, Hungary, Ireland, Japan, Lithuania, Macau, Malaysia, Namibia, Netherlands, Norway, Poland, Portugal, Romania, Singapore, South Africa, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, the UK and the USA.
+I have provided training in reviewing skills in Australia, Belgium, Canada, Chile, China, Denmark, Finland, Germany, Hong Kong, Hungary, Ireland, Japan, Lithuania, Macau, Malaysia, Namibia, Netherlands, Norway, Poland, Portugal, Romania, Singapore, South Africa, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, the UK and the USA.
 I have also presented workshops at EEEurope conferences in Czech Republic, Estonia, Italy and Slovenia.
-And I have worked as a trainer and facilitator in Ethiopia and Iran.
+And I have worked as a trainer and facilitator in the UK, Ethiopia and Iran.

 Clients and costs ....